 You must have a mobile-friendly website.
-The fact is, more people are searching for your business from their phone than a desktop.
+The fact is, more people are searching for your business from their phone than from a desktop.
 This isn’t just for brick-and-mortar, B2C businesses either.
-More and more B2B searchers are using their phones somewhere in their path to purchase.
+More and more B2B searchers are using their phones along the way to purchase.

 What are you going to do about it?